Pipe organ database and physical resources around Swiss organ culture

-Arbeitsgemeinschaft für Schweizerische Orgeldenkmalpflege archive
+“Arbeitsgemeinschaft für Schweizerische Orgeldenkmalpflege” archive

-17 February 1958, a number of organists and individuals interested in Switzerland's organ heritage made their way to Olten to discuss the situation facing the country's historic instruments.
-The result was the establishment of a working group devoted to preserving the country's organ heritage, the Arbeitsgemeinschaft für Schweizerische Orgeldenkmalpflege.
-After many years of successes great and small, a well-attended annual general meeting in Zurich on 31 November 2009 voted unanimously to end their activities.
+On 17 February 1958, a number of organists and individuals interested in Switzerland's organ heritage made their way to Olten to discuss the situation facing the country's historic instruments.
+What brought them together were some 300 listed organs in Switzerland that required expert restoration.
+The meeting resulted in the establishment of a working group devoted to preserving the country's organ heritage, the “Arbeitsgemeinschaft für Schweizerische Orgeldenkmalpflege” (AGSO).
+After many years of successes great and small, a well-attended annual general meeting in Zurich on 31 November 2009 voted unanimously to end the institution’s activities.

 Orgelbau AG Willisau archive